Ensuring Human Rights at the Forefront: FIFA’s Responsibility in Choosing the Host for the 2030 Men’s World Cup

 “FIFA must rigorously apply the highest human rights standards when evaluating bids to host its flagship competition, require clear human rights action plans and reject any bid that does not does not credibly establish how serious human rights risks will be avoided, independently monitored, or remedied in the event of abuse. »

 FIFA has introduced human rights criteria for the first time as part of the 2026 World Cup tender, following controversies over the award process for the 2018 and 2022 competitions in Russia and Qatar respectively.
-It is likely that these criteria will be included again, but there are fears that they will be overlooked or ignored by FIFA in choosing the hosts of the 2030 World Cup.
+It is likely that these criteria will be included once more, but there are fears that they will be overlooked or ignored by FIFA in choosing the hosts of the 2030 World Cup.

 Despite introducing its human rights guidelines and bidding criteria in 2017, FIFA did not carry out adequate human rights risk assessments when awarding other competitions.
 For example, since 2017, the Club World Cup has been awarded to China, the United Arab Emirates, Morocco and Saudi Arabia without a transparent process or consultation with civil society.
 Widespread human rights abuses have also been seen in relation to the 2022 World Cup in Qatar, although FIFA in 2020 developed a “sustainability strategy” that included human rights commitments.
 Hundreds of thousands of migrant workers have still not been compensated for the abuses they suffered during the preparation and holding of this competition.